-Commercial General Liability (CGL) insurance, often referred to as business liability insurance can protect you from various claims, including bodily injury, property damage, personal injury, and others that can arise from your business operations.
+Commercial General Liability (CGL) insurance, often referred to as business liability insurance, can protect you from various claims, including bodily injury, property damage, personal injury, and others that can arise from your business operations.
 Liability means you pay for what you break.

-Commercial General Liability insurance often covers:
+CGL insurance often covers:

-Bodily injury and property damage
+- Bodily injury and property damage

-Personal and advertising injury
+- Personal and advertising injury

-Products completed operations
+- Products completed operations

-Damage to premises rented to you.
+- Damage to premises rented to you

 Any business owner that operates without commercial general liability insurance runs the risk of financial instability should a case occur where the injury to a third party is substantial.
 In many cases, it bankrupts the business.

-The commercial general liability insurance ensures that you can run your business without worrying about large claims digging into the company’s bank account.
+Commercial general liability insurance ensures that you can run your business without worrying about large claims digging into the company’s bank account.

 Also, some employers or clients might require you to carry a certain amount of commercial general liability insurance before they establish any connection with you.

-The answer to the question is, you need both commercial and personal liability insurance.
+The answer to the question is: you need both commercial and personal liability insurance.

 Find out if your business is eligible for commercial general liability insurance.
 We can help you find the best combination between price and protection by tailoring a policy specifically for your business.
 Call us today or start a quote online.

 Product liability insurance is usually incorporated in a commercial general liability insurance policy, but not all the time.
-It’s always vital to ratify that your small business insurance policy can protect you from risks that are sometimes associated with product liability claims.
+It’s always vital to confirm that your small business insurance policy can protect you from risks that are sometimes associated with product liability claims.